Reconciliation (United States Congress): Ronald Reagan

 Reconciliation emerged as an important legislative tool during the Reagan administration.
 A coalition of Republicans and conservative Democrats used the reconciliation process to pass the Omnibus Budget Reconciliation Act of 1981, which contained various spending cuts.
 In addition to bypassing the filibuster, the reconciliation process allowed Congress to pass these spending cuts through a budget resolution and a single reconciliation bill, rather than through the traditional method of passing several bills addressing each area of spending.

-During the early 1980s, Congress passed reconciliation bills containing provisions that did not directly relate to the budget; for example, one reconciliation bill decreased the number of individuals on the Federal Communications Commission.
+In the early 1980s, Congress passed reconciliation bills containing provisions that did not directly relate to the budget.
+For example, one reconciliation bill decreased the number of individuals on the Federal Communications Commission.
 In response, Senator Robert Byrd led passage of an amendment to strike "extraneous" amendments from reconciliation bills, and Congress permanently adopted the Byrd Rule in 1990.
 The reconciliation process remained an important tool of congressional majorities even after the passage of the Byrd Rule.

 George H. W. Bush

-During the presidency of George H. W. Bush, it was used to pass the Omnibus Budget Reconciliation Act of 1990, which reduced federal spending and increased federal revenue.
+During George H. W. Bush's presidency, it was used to pass the Omnibus Budget Reconciliation Act of 1990, which reduced federal spending and increased federal revenue.

 Bill Clinton

 After taking office in 1993, Democratic President Bill Clinton won passage of his proposed budget, the Omnibus Budget Reconciliation Act of 1993 through reconciliation.
 In 1996, he signed another major reconciliation bill, the Personal Responsibility and Work Opportunity Act of 1996.
 In 1997, Congress passed the Taxpayer Relief Act of 1997, a reconciliation bill that reduced taxes and increased the federal budget deficit.
 The tax cut bill was paired with the Balanced Budget Act of 1997, which reduced spending, and the two bills were signed into law by President Clinton.

 In 1999, the Congress used reconciliation to pass the Taxpayer Refund and Relief Act of 1999, which represented the first time that the reconciliation process was used to increase deficits without a companion bill that reduced spending.
 It was vetoed by President Clinton.
 A similar situation happened in 2000, when the Senate again used reconciliation to pass the Marriage Tax Relief Reconciliation Act 2000, which was also vetoed by Clinton.
 At the time, the use of the reconciliation procedure to pass such bills was controversial.